The Mister Maki

 Takes 30 minutes

-1. Boil the the pearl barley or rice in salted boiling water for 25 minutes, or according to pack instructions.
+1. Boil the rice in salted boiling water for 25 minutes, or according to pack instructions.
 Drain in a sieve and leave to cool for 5 minutes.

 3. Peel, de-stone and slice the avocado into strips then slice the cucumber into sticks.